 This interactive website provides an online space where classes or groups can work collaboratively on projects that take their method, focus, or inspiration from the essays published in Keywords for American Cultural Studies.
-The new second edition of Keywords, out in early November, is a hybrid print-digital publication that includes over 90 essays, each on a complex and contested term such as "disability," "diversity," "finance," and "freedom."
+The second edition of Keywords is a hybrid print-digital publication that includes over 90 essays, each on a complex and contested term such as "disability," "diversity," "finance," and "freedom."
 The print volume includes 64 essays, 30 of which are new for the second edition.
 Another 33 new and revised essays appear online.

 The site also includes "Keywords: An Introduction," the list of works cited by all the essays, information about the contributors, and a note on classroom use that includes ideas for instructors on how to use this Collaboratory.
 Any page in the site can be printed or saved as a pdf, and a single click provides a citation to that page that can be pasted into a bibliography.
 Check it out now!!!

 In Keywords: A Vocabulary of Culture and Society (1976/1983), Raymond Williams described keywords as important elements in a living vocabulary.
 Both Keywords for American Cultural Studies and this website follow Williams's lead.
 Keywords invite research and reflection because debates about culture and society can be enhanced by an increased understanding of the multiple genealogies of their structuring terms and the diverse conflicts and disagreements embedded in differing uses of those terms.

 To facilitate keyword projects among classes and working groups, the collaboratory uses MediaWiki, the same technology as Wikipedia.
 The technology seemed advantageous to us because, by its design, it enables us to host spaces for the sustained development of new keywords projects, while also inviting public commentary on those projects as they evolve.